-5 Satisfaction of RIT-D
+6. Satisfaction of RIT-D

-The proposed preferred option to establish a 33/11kV zone substation at Sovereign Hills satisfies the RIT-D.
+Below table summarises Essential Energy's timeline in this RIT-D process.
+Essential Energy has concluded the proposed preferred option to establish a 33/11kV zone substation at Sovereign Hills satisfies the RIT-D process.

-This statement is made based on the detailed analysis set out in this report.
-The proposed preferred option is the credible acceptable option that has the highest net economic benefit under all three NPV cost benefit analysis scenarios.
+This statement is made based on the detailed analysis set out in this report and the DPAR.
+The proposed preferred option is the credible acceptable option that has the highest net economic benefit under NPV cost benefit analysis scenarios and addresses the reliability corrective action.